correlllab/MAGPIE/webserver/experiment_guide/dp_exp.md

 - 1 grasp corresponds to let's say ~10 rollouts of the diffusion policy.
 The average grasponly trajectory was around there, but you can tune this number in the web UI.
 - After performing the grasp, put the robot in teach mode and move the gripper up.
 Not super fast but don't have to be slow.
 I think just try to be consistent.

-Testing on the train set:
+Testing on the train set xd:
 - Paper cup, empty
 - Paper cup, filled with water (in the tote box next to the table, there should be a big non-stick pan.
 I would put the filled cup in there)
 - The big needle roller bearing on the desk--if not there it should be somewhere on my desk